amazon-archives/fully-automated-neo4j-to-neptune/README.md

 $ npm run destroy
 ```

-Please note: you'll have to manually delete the Amazon S3 bucket that's created
-by running this app
+**Pro Tip: you'll have to manually delete the Amazon S3 bucket that's created by running this app**

 # Configuration